COURSE CODE: 8529

 Cosmetology III

-In this advanced course, students build on the foundation of science and practice in cosmetology to increase proficiency in hair cutting and styling on live models, with attention to professionalism, client consultation, safety, and infection control.
+In this advanced course, students build on the foundation of science and practice in cosmetology to increase proficiency in hair cutting and styling on live models and mannequins, with attention to professionalism, client consultation, safety, and infection control.
 Students are trained in chemical texture services and advanced hair coloring techniques.
 They develop artistic skills with wigs and hair additions.
 In addition, they learn to care for skin, hands, and feet, developing experience in providing facials, manicures, pedicures, and nail enhancements.
 An advanced business management unit focuses on managing the salon.
 Completion prepares the student for the Virginia State Licensing Exam.
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
-High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.
+High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals. and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.

 Notes